Skip to main content

 Automotive

 We recently helped one of our clients, a leading auto manufacturer, create a virtual agent to provide a differentiated – and improved – buying experience for customers.
-The overall objective was to help customers with their research and make the experience less of a hassle.
+The objective was to help customers with their research and make the experience hassle-free.

-To provide that level of transparency, the company wants to provide customers with tools that will make this information as easy as possible to obtain.
+To provide that level of transparency, the company wants to provide customers with tools to make this information as easy as possible.
 We’ve developed a tool that uses artificial intelligence to help customers find and purchase the right vehicle.

-Most customers today are challenged by their limited knowledge and understanding of the terminology dealers use.
-The dealer view of products relates to model numbers, trim packages, and options within those packages.
+Most customers today are challenged by their limited knowledge and understanding of dealers’ terminology.
+The dealer’s view of products relates to model numbers, trim packages, and options within those packages.

 As a customer, you don’t care about the terminology.
-Instead, you’re looking for specific features and functionality – leather seats, all-wheel drive, a sunroof, and so on.
-Wouldn’t it be easier to research vehicles using an online tool that provides choices by looking at your preferred features instead of predefined packages?
+Instead, you’re looking for specific features and functionality – leather seats, all-wheel drive, a sunroof, etc. Wouldn’t it be easier to research vehicles using an online tool that provides choices by looking at your preferred features instead of predefined packages?

-We helped our client look at this situation through the customers’ eyes and develop common questions asked when researching vehicles, such as number of seats and storage capacity.
+We helped our client see this situation through the customers’ eyes and develop common questions asked when researching vehicles, such as the number of seats and storage capacity.
 For example, if a customer says, “I need a car that seats seven people,” the tool pulls the list of vehicles that meet that priority.
-Then, it asks follow up questions around those options to narrow the choices.
+Then, it asks follow-up questions around those options to narrow the choices.

-As a result, we’ve helped this client on one phase of the customer journey to ease the car buying experience and stay true to delivering “shopper assurance.”
+As a result, we’ve helped this client in one phase of the customer journey to ease the car-buying experience and stay true to delivering “shopper assurance.”

 Communications

 For example, you might ask, “How do I add a new line?”
-And the agent responds, “I understand you want to add a new line.
+The agent responds, “I understand you want to add a new line.
 You can do this in your account.
 Do you want to do that?”
-Then, it allows you to continue within that experience and guides you through the end of the process.
+This allows you to continue with that experience and guides you through the end of the process.
 However, you can also ask questions along the way at any time.

-In this case, AI serves as a copilot to walk you through processes in the same way that a human customer service agent could, but it’s all powered by technology – pretty incredible.
+In this case, AI serves as a copilot to walk you through processes like a human customer service agent could, but it’s all powered by technology – pretty incredible.

 Advancing technologies, like AI, make it possible to be successful marketers and meet customers where they are.
 You have to think about the best ways to leverage AI for the experience you’re trying to create.
 It should be considered for every solution, but there are many untapped applications for AI because not all the use cases are defined.

-It’s on you as marketing leaders to understand your customers, their expectations, and their journey to find opportunities where you can incorporate AI and take advantage of its potential for creating better solutions and experiences.
+As marketing leaders, you must understand your customers, their expectations, and their journey to find opportunities to incorporate AI and take advantage of its potential for creating better solutions and experiences.

 Thoughts on “Essentials for Your Digital Strategy: Infuse AI in Customer Experience”